STS-2: Mission summary

 Although the STS-2 mission had been planned for a duration of five days, with a few hours a day spent testing the Canadarm, the flight was cut short when one of the three fuel cells that produced electricity and drinking water failed.
 The mission was shortened to two days, and the Canadarm tests were canceled.
 The crew stayed awake during a scheduled sleep period and tested the arm anyway, working during the loss of signal (LOS) periods when they were not in contact with Mission Control.
 The deorbit and reentry phase of this mission differed from STS-1, in that while the first shuttle entry was flown as a "middle of the road" test of the automatic guidance, the success of that mission allowed for the STS-2 crew to explore the stability margins of the vehicle's performance.
 Twenty-nine planned Programmed Test Inputs (PTIs) were manually flown in the Control Stick Steering (CSS) mode, with Engle making use of his past experience in the X-15.
 These PTIs provided useful data for subsequent engineering modifications.
-Contrary to the interviewer's assertion in a JSC Oral history conversation with Engle, he hand flew manoeuvres throughout the entire entry speed range, but not for the entire duration.
-As a consequence of STS-1 entry anomalies, the first roll manoeuvre was flown manually and the elevon scheduling was adjusted to offload the body flap.
+Contrary to the interviewer's assertion in a JSC Oral history conversation with Engle, he hand flew maneuvers throughout the entire entry speed range, but not for the entire duration.
+As a consequence of STS-1 entry anomalies, the first roll maneuver was flown manually and the elevon scheduling was adjusted to offload the body flap.

 Chase 1 crewed by astronauts "Hoot" Gibson and Kathy Sullivan escorted Columbia on final approach.
 Landing took place on Runway 23 at Edwards Air Force Base at 21:23 UTC, on November 14, 1981, after a 37-orbit flight which covered a total of 1730000 km over the course of 2 days, 6 hours, 13 minutes and 12 seconds.

 Despite the truncated flight, more than 90% of the mission's objectives were achieved.
 Moreover, modifications of the water sound suppression system at the pad, to absorb the solid rocket booster overpressure wave during launch, were effective; no tiles were lost and only 12 were damaged.
 Columbia was flown back to the Kennedy Space Center on November 25, 1981.

 STS-2 was the first Space Shuttle flight where O-ring blow-by was observed.
 After the damage was discovered, another O-ring was intentionally damaged to a further degree.
 It was then put through a flight simulation at three times the flight pressure.
 It survived the test, and was endorsed as flightworthy.
 This same problem would occur on fourteen more Shuttle flights, before contributing to the loss of orbiter Challenger in 1986.